 18. Bonus!
 Track the Trends

-If I had a final point to add, it would be that the world of online self-publishing keeps on changing.
+If I had a final point to add, it would be that the world of self-publishing ebooks keeps on changing.
 The points above outline my philosophy to this point, but the playing field keeps shifting.
 Try new things, and stay on top of what’s going on in the ebook sales marketplace to see where you have the best opportunity.